colinmarsch/SimpleWeatherApp/README.md

 # TODO
 * Find a better way to get a weather icon so it isn't blurry
 * Implement functioning autocomplete on the city search activity
-* Add another view for future forecasts (7 days)
+* Better design the 7 day forecast page
+* Add city title and refresh/my location buttons on the forecast tab
-* Fix name of current location showing up as "City Centre" (api call issue)
+* Fix name of current location showing up as "City Centre" (only happened in WPG)
 * UI upgrades